INSPIRE Maintenance and Implementation

 MIWP 2021 - 2024

-Based on the emerging policy landscape defined by the European Strategy for Data, and the status of the implementation and impact of INSPIRE, the new work programme, endorsed during the 12th MIG meeting, will focus on the following key strategic objectives:
+Based on the emerging policy landscape defined by the European Strategy for Data, and the status of the implementation and impact of INSPIRE, the new work programme, endorsed during the 12th MIG meeting, focuses on the following key strategic objectives:

 - Develop a future vision for the role of INSPIRE in the Green Deal Data space in particular, and the EU Common Data space in general.